Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 "The Bridge covers all GLP-1 medications."

 Wrong.
-Only Wegovy (injection and oral tablet) and Zepbound are covered.
-Ozempic, Mounjaro, Rybelsus, Saxenda, and compounded formulations are not.
+Only Wegovy (injection and oral tablet), Zepbound KwikPen, and Foundayo are covered.
+Ozempic, Mounjaro, Rybelsus, Saxenda, Zepbound vials and single-dose pens, and compounded formulations are not covered.

 "The $50 copay will count toward my Part D spending cap."